The Accountant (magazine): History

 The Accountant was established in 1874 as a journal for the accountancy profession.
 Its first publisher was Alfred Gee who wanted the publication to be independent.
-As the Institute of Chartered Accountants in England and Wales explains in its library database, Gee didn't want the magazine to be affiliated to any professional body, although in 1890 ICAEW's council encouraged its members to subscribe and submit articles for publication.
+As the Institute of Chartered Accountants in England and Wales explains in its library database, Gee didn't want the magazine to be affiliated with any professional body, although in 1890 ICAEW's council encouraged its members to subscribe and submit articles for publication.

 The Accountant was originally published monthly but switched to a weekly publication date after January 1875.
 It developed a reputation for campaigning on issues of importance for accountants from its first edition— which called for accountants to lay aside rivalries and work together to develop the profession.

-From 1890, members of the Institute of Chartered Accountants in England and Wales (ICAEW) were encouraged to subscribe and submit material to the publication, whilst publisher Alfred Gee persuaded a number of societies to advertise, making it a reputable publication.
+From 1890, members of the Institute of Chartered Accountants in England and Wales (ICAEW) were encouraged to subscribe and submit material to the publication, whilst publisher Alfred Gee persuaded several societies to advertise, making it a reputable publication.

-Gee & Co published The Accountant until 1980.
+Gee & Co published The Accountant in 1980.
 Since then, the publication has undergone several ownership changes and was acquired by current owners Progressive Digital Media in 2012.